CT scan: Spiral CT

 CT scan of the thorax.
-The axial slice (right) is the image that corresponds to number 2/33 on the coronal slice (left).
+The axial slice (right) is the image that corresponds to segment 2/33 on the radiograph (left).

 Spinning tube, commonly called spiral CT, or helical CT, is an imaging technique in which an entire X-ray tube is spun around the central axis of the area being scanned.
 These are the dominant type of scanners on the market because they have been manufactured longer and offer a lower cost of production and purchase.
 The main limitation of this type of CT is the bulk and inertia of the equipment (X-ray tube assembly and detector array on the opposite side of the circle) which limits the speed at which the equipment can spin.
 Some designs use two X-ray sources and detector arrays offset by an angle, as a technique to improve temporal resolution.

-Electron beam tomography
+Electron beam computed tomography

-Electron beam tomography (EBT) is a specific form of CT in which a large enough X-ray tube is constructed so that only the path of the electrons, travelling between the cathode and anode of the X-ray tube, are spun using deflection coils.
+Electron beam computed tomography (EBCT) is a specific form of CT in which a large enough X-ray tube is constructed so that only the path of the electrons, travelling between the cathode and anode of the X-ray tube, are spun using deflection coils.
 This type had a major advantage since sweep speeds can be much faster, allowing for less blurry imaging of moving structures, such as the heart and arteries.
 Fewer scanners of this design have been produced when compared with spinning tube types, mainly due to the higher cost associated with building a much larger X-ray tube and detector array and limited anatomical coverage.